Skip to main content

 Thread is internet protocol-based, so it’s talking the same IPv6 language as your Wi-Fi router.
 This should mean that Matter devices will be quite responsive since once a command has been sent through the Thread network, it won’t need to revisit an application layer for translation.
 Zigbee currently bounces commands back to the application layer, which slows things down.

-When we can expect to see Matter products?
+When can we expect to see Matter products?

 The nuts and bolts of Matter and Thread are a little complex, but as an end-user, all you really need to know is that Matter is a certification that will hopefully ensure your smart home devices can seamlessly talk to one another.